aaron-grau/curic/react/readings/react-router-redux.md

-This reading should explain the usage of react-router-redux and include an example of how to use it.
-Note: we are planning on only using the routerMiddleware and the dispatching of push actions to change route paths.

 # `react-router-redux`

 ## Overview

-`react-router-redux` is a library that brings the React Router into the Redux world.
+`react-router-redux` is a library that brings the React Router into the Redux cycle.
 You can use it to:

-+ Dispatch actions that change the state, using a `react-router-redux` middleware.
++ Issue navigation events via Redux actions, using a `react-router-redux` middleware.
-+ Store your location information in your application state, using a `react-router-redux` reducer.
++ Store the current location in your application state, using a `react-router-redux` reducer.

 We will be using it only for the first of these two tasks, and thus we'll only need the `react-router-redux` middleware.

 ## Details

-The `routerMiddleware` that we import from `react-router-redux` calls `history[method](...args)`, where `method` is the action to take (usually `push`) and `...args` is any additional arguments that are passed along (usually `location`).
+The `routerMiddleware` that we import from `react-router-redux` calls `history[method](...args)`.
+Typically, that looks like `history.push(location)`, because `method` (the action to take) is usually `push` and `...args` (any additional arguments that are passed along) are usually just `location`.

+We are using this library simply to allow us to issue navigation events via Redux actions.
+The same functionality could be accomplished several other ways, including `hashHistory.push(location)`, `this.props.router.push(location)`, and `this.context.router.push(location)`.

 ## Usage